michalc/pgarrow/README.md

-# sqlalchemy-postgresql-adbc-dialect
+# pgarrow

-A SQLAlchemy dialect for PostgreSQL: postgresql+adbc
+A SQLAlchemy PostgreSQL dialect for ADBC (Arrow Database Connectivity)